Research Overview

 - Arunachalam, N., Lunn, S. J., Weiss, M. A., Liu, J., & Narasimhan, G. (2024, March).
 Foot in the Door: Developing Opportunities for Computing Undergraduates to Gain Industry Experience.
 In Proceedings of the 55th ACM Technical Symposium on Computer Science Education (SIGCSE), Portland, OR, USA, (pp. 74-80). https://dl.acm.org/doi/10.1145/3626252.3630857

-Raise awareness and promote consideration of ethical issues in data use and storage, system design, development, and deployment (e.g., algorithmic accountability); Establish and assess modules to integrate throughout computing curricula (using CEd approach)
+Consideration of artificial intelligence (AI) applications and potential implications; data use and storage; system design, development, and deployment (e.g., algorithmic accountability); Establish and assess modules to integrate throughout computing curricula (using a CEd approach)